-About one hour after take off we were given our first meal, that just like the American Airlines one days before, in my simpleton view wasn’t bad at all.
+About one hour after take off they gave us our first meal.
+Just like the American Airlines one days before, in my simpleton view it wasn’t bad at all.

-Then it was some noodles (they were fed to the kid that wanted to grab my nose with chinese sticks by his mother), and later on a kind of sandwich.
-Service was fine, specially from a nice chinese flight attendant.
+Then it was some noodles.
+They were fed to the kid that wanted to grab my nose with Chinese sticks by his mother.

 Second meal, the noodles.
 They also gave us a lemon biscuit that I deemed delicious.

-In that moment I stood up from my seat and went to take a little walk around the Airplane.
-Most people didn’t seem to care at all, many were fast asleep, others were reading, others had the window shade closed.
+Most people didn’t seem to care at all.
+Many were fast asleep, others were reading, others had the window shade closed.

 The landscape was very monotonous, but very impressing and powerful.
 I didn’t bat an eye until it was over!

-Being able to see it, even if just out of the window of an Airplane in flight, was very exciting for me.
+It was very exciting for me to be able to see Russia, even if just out of the window of an Aeroplane in flight.

-Again, I stood up to walk around to avoid getting deep vein thrombosis and all that, there were other people doing the same aft in the Airplane.
+Then, I stood up to walk around to avoid getting deep vein thrombosis and all that.
+There were other people doing the same aft in the Aeroplane.

-I took a pair of additional photos from windows in different sides of the fuselage (the ones just up), and I talked for a while with a chinese girl.
+I took a pair of extra photos from windows in different sides of the fuselage, the ones just above.
+I also talked for a while with a Chinese girl.

 By the way, they make a great deal of the Mil Helicopters in Ulan-Ude.

-Between Russia and Mongolia chinese immigration forms were distributed, but since I was just connecting I didn’t have to fill them.
+Flying between Russia and Mongolia, they distributed Chinese immigration forms.
+Since I was just connecting, I didn’t have to fill my form.

-As a matter of fact, if I were to do anything else other than connecting I would have needed a visa that I didn’t have in that moment.
-Later on, the descent and approach were started.
+As a matter of fact, if I were to do anything else other than connecting, I would have needed a visa.
+I didn’t have one for China at that moment.

-11280 kilometres, mate!
-That’s like the distance from Washington-Dulles up until the point in which I took that photo, wuaaaashhh.
+That’s like the distance from Washington-Dulles, up until the point in which I took that photo.
+Wuaaaashhh!

 The descent continued, and truly nothing could be seen now.